levinium/skuid-labs/experiments/snippets/skuidCustom/README.md

 ### skuid.custom.formatPercentDone(percentDone)
 * percentDone: a percentage value from 0-100

 Returns the percentage rounded to the nearest 5%.
-This is for use to create a picklist based progress indicator that scales in increments of 5 from 0-100.
+This is used along with creating a picklist based progress indicator that scales in increments of 5 from 0-100.

 ### skuid.custom.clearArray(array)
 * array: an array